 🛋 Activate perClass Mira license × Online activation Offline activation & license installation Fill-in the activation key and press the Activate button.
 If you cannot connect to internet on this computer, click on the "Offline activation" tab above.
 Activation key: 1234-1234-1234 Activate License sucessfully installed.
-If you have a license file (with .lic extension) you may drag & drop it to this dialog.
-01/ ОК
+If you have a license file (with licenstension) you may drag & drep it to this dialog If you have a license file (with .lic extension) you may drag & drop it to this dialog. ОК OR